IS IMPUTING GOOD INTENTION TO ANOTHER'S ACT DOWN TO LAZINESS?

 Eighth, you want to believe your intention is good or better than an alternative.
 Why?
 For it self-rewards.
 You get a glow.
 You feel something moving inside reaching for the self-reward.
 Which is why your intention is still very much about you even if no glow comes for some reason.
 In many this glow fix progresses until eventually they don't care what harm they do with "good" intentions as long as they feel and/or think they meant well enough.
 Altruism is a myth propagated by Jesus and Kant and others.
 Another glow appears too.
 You want your intention to be good or great even if is bad or just okay and mediocre.
 Why?
 Because you don't want to feel that others rarely have good intentions for you.
 That is too scary and threatens your need for relationships and safety.
 All that tells us good intentions are less good than you want to think and are arsenic for they get weaker over time.

-If you know not think or believe that the person is the kind of person/God who might look as if they are doing evil when they are trying to do good.
+What if you know (not think or believe) that the person is the kind of person/God who might look as if they are doing evil when they are trying to do good?
 The problem with thinking or believing is that you are taking a risk over opinion - a risk that could be as good as approving of the harm done to others.

 It is thought, "If imputing good intentions to others encourages you to do good better for you believe you are part of their plan for good then fine."
 But you have to be sure the intentions are good if that collaboration is to happen.